shiming-chen/Writer-Identification/README.md

 # Writer-Identification

-The  project - The off-line writer identification whth deep neural network
+The  project - Semi-supervised Learning for improving Writer Identification and Retrieval
 ![](https://github.com/KiM55/Writer-Identification/blob/master/image1.png)
                    The model structure

 This main contributions:
 1. This pipeline for writer identification will improve the generalization of model.